Brian Dooreck MD

 “Less than three spontaneous bowel movements a week, with infrequent, hard stools that may require straining and an incomplete sense of evacuation.”

-Although you may think you should have a bowel movement every day...that is not true.
+Although you may think you should have a bowel movement daily, that is untrue.
 There is no "right" number, and almost everyone experiences constipation.
 Understanding the causes leads to prevention and a more comfortable way of living.

 “There is no ’right’ number of bowel movements per day or week.”